mliu2023/gflownet-afqmc/README.md

-# GFlowNets for sampling paths of the Ising model
+# GFlowNets for sampling paths on the Ising model